 The Keto Diet

-You may be thinking about the Keto Diet by now.
-This is not a high protein diet; this is a high-fat diet.
-The reason being, unlike protein, which triggers insulin (and glucagon), fat does not trigger insulin at all.
-Remember the science about insulin we just dropped in your lap?
+The Keto Diet is not a high protein diet; this is a high-fat diet.
 Eating a diet very high in fat (70% of calories), moderate in protein (20%), and extremely low in carbohydrates (10%) can be helpful for those who are insulin resistant.
 Because sugar intake is so low, the body switches to fat-burning for energy instead.
 This is known as ketosis.

 The Keto Diet was originally developed for people with epilepsy.
 Today, it has been shown to be effective for people with high blood lipids (fats), Type 2 diabetes, obesity, and cardiovascular disease.
-If you are interested in a Keto Diet, it is best to speak with a qualified nutritionist who can walk you through how to eat properly on this diet.
 There is potential for side effects like flu-like symptoms, bad breath, and a change in bowel habits.

 Hunger and Satiety

 Eating a high protein meal (18-30% of calories from protein) helps a person to feel more satiated.
-What does this mean?
-That a person is less likely to feel unsatisfied after eating and want to eat more, reach for snacks, or graze following the meal if they’ve consumed a plate of high-quality, complete protein.
+A person is less likely to feel unsatisfied after eating and want to eat more, reach for snacks, or graze following the meal if they’ve consumed a plate of high-quality, complete protein.

 Side Effects of High Protein Diets

-It’s true — you can have too much of a good thing.
-Protein is no exception.
-Your body is designed to process only so much protein, and overconsumption of protein for an extended period can potentially cause adverse effects.
-But, the truth is, we don’t know what the long term effects are of a high protein diet (18-30% of total calories).
+Your body is designed to process only so much protein, and overconsumption of protein for an extended period can potentially cause adverse effects:

 Common signs and symptoms of protein deficiency include: